pcarioufr/datadog-flask-redis-sandbox/README.md

 ## Overview

-A dummy webapp with a chat interface powered by Ollama LLM.
-Instrumented with Datadog for Metrics, RUM, Logs and Traces.
+A webapp chat interface for Ollama LLM, whose primary intent is to Dogfood Datadog.

 ![app overview](/app.png)